YINI-lang/YINI-spec/YINI-Specification.md

 ```

 **Multi-line List Syntax:**
-Each list item may optionally appear on its own line for better readability.
+Each item in the list may optionally appear on its own line for better readability.

-Commas are required between values, and a trailing comma on the last line is allowed ONLY in this notation.
+**Commas are required between values**, and a **trailing comma** on the last item is allowed — but ONLY when using colon-based list syntax.

 ```yini
 list1: